jarnowu/FLUX-customID/RUNPOD_DEPLOYMENT.md

 - Installs Python 3.10 and pip
 - Sets up PyTorch with CUDA support
 - Installs project requirements including runpod
-- Downloads required model checkpoints
 - Sets up the RunPod serverless worker

+Note: Models are not downloaded during container build but are accessed from the mounted volume, which:
+- Speeds up deployments significantly
+- Makes builds more reliable
+- Reduces bandwidth usage
+- Improves cold start times

-### 3. Configure Compute
+### 7. Configure Compute
 Recommended settings:
 - **GPU**: NVIDIA A5000 or better
 - **Container Disk**: 20GB